a-v-medvedev/testsuite/docs/testsuite_XAMG.md

 ./testall_xamg_functest_competing.sh "https://github.com/a-v-medvedev/testsuite_confs.git" master generic
 ```

 The result of running the script suite is a progress report which is written to stdout.
-The first part is stdout from the `./dnb.sh` script, located in `thirdparty` sub-directory.
-It shows the download and build progress for all pre-requisites and XAMG library itself.
+The first part is stdout from the `./dnb.sh` script (`./dnb.sh` is an automated download and build script, located in `thirdparty` sub-directory).
+It shows the download and build progress for all pre-requisites and the XAMG library itself.

-The second part is an output from `massivetests` application, which simply shows how the testtasks are submitted to the queue and are running.
+The second part is an output from `massivetests` application, which simply shows how the test tasks are submitted to the queue and are running.

 The third part is a summary of all tests in a simple table form.
 For each test mode (that means: for each number of right-hand side vectors) and each test suite (currently we have three test suites: `blas_small`, `spmv_small`, `solve_basic_small`) we show the table of reslting states.
 The states are encoded as: `P` for `PASSED`, `F` for `FAILED`, `C` for `CRASH`, `A` for `ASSERT`, `T` for `TIMEOUT`, `E` for `EXCEPTION`, `N` for `NO-RESULTS`.